-- 80. According to Article 91(2) an appeal before the Board of Appeal shall have suspensive effect. - 81.
-The part of the Contested Decision challenged in the present proceedings, and upheld by the Board of Appeal, required the Appellant to submit the required information by 23 September 2015, which is 12 months and 7 days from the date of adoption of the Contested Decision.
-The Board of Appeal considers however that, because of the duration of the present appeal proceedings, the deadline set in the Contested Decision should be interpreted, in light of the principle of suspensive effect laid down in Article 91(2), as if it referred to 12 months and 7 days from the date of notification of the final decision of the Board of Appeal. - 82.
+- 81. According to Article 91(2), an appeal before the Board of Appeal shall have suspensive effect. - 82.
+The part of the Contested Decision challenged in the present proceedings, and upheld by the Board of Appeal, required the registrant, now the Appellant, to submit the required information by 3 December 2015, which is 12 months and 7 days from the date of the adoption of the Contested Decision.
+The Board of Appeal considers however that, because of the duration of the present appeal proceedings, the deadline set in the Contested Decision should be interpreted, in light of the principle of suspensive effect laid down in Article 91(2) as if it referred to 12 months and 7 days from the date of notification of the final decision of the Board of Appeal. - 83.
 Consequently, the Appellant shall submit the information required in the Contested Decision within 12 months and 7 days from the date of notification of the Board of Appeal's Decision in the present case.